Montenegro - Data Protection Overview

 1. Governing Texts

-Numerous sectoral laws include provisions on the processing of personal data.
+Numerous sectoral laws include provisions for the processing of personal data.
 The list includes, among others, the following statutes:

 - Electronic Communications Act 2013 (only available in Montenegrin here) ('ECA'), which regulates direct marketing, data retention, and infringement of personal data by the electronic communications operator;